Physical Media

 OverBlood 2 - Japan

 OverBlood 2 was released in Japan (NTSC) on July 23, 1998.
 The cover art featured an image of Raz’s flymobile from the game.
+The back cover art was more refined that it’s EU counterpart.

 OverBlood 2 - Japan Version "PlayStation the Best" variant (Japan)